When you start to look for it, architecture is everywhere and it’s the stage on which we play out our lives.

 In episode one of Hearing Architecture, we ask architects from around Australia to tell us what they think architecture’s role is in culture – is it informed by culture or does it inform culture?

-This episode of Hearing Architecture features: Damian Madigan, Rod Simpson, Sue Dugdale, Kylee Schoonens, Peter Stutchberry, Justin Carrier, Steven Postmus, Nicholas Braun, Jane Caught, Timothy Moore, Shaneen Fantin, Belinda Allwood, Professor Philip Thalis, Joe Agius, Rob McGauran, Jefa Greenaway, Dik Jarman, and Andrew Maynard.
+This episode features Damian Madigan, Rod Simpson, Sue Dugdale, Kylee Schoonens, Peter Stutchberry, Justin Carrier, Steven Postmus, Nicholas Braun, Jane Caught, Timothy Moore, Shaneen Fantin, Belinda Allwood, Professor Philip Thalis, Joe Agius, Rob McGauran, Jefa Greenaway, Dik Jarman and Andrew Maynard.

-Produced by the Australian Institute of Architects Emerging Architects and Graduates Network, in collaboration with Open Creative Studio.
+Produced by the Australian Institute of Architects Emerging Architects and Graduates Network (EmAGN) in collaboration with Open Creative Studio.

 Written and directed by Daniel Moore.